heratyian/software-development-lessons/git-remote-and-github/index.md

 ---
 # Scenario

-1. Working on a project 👨‍💻
+* Working on a project 👨‍💻
-2. Want to go home and work on it from a different computer 🏠
+* Want to go home and work on it from a different computer 🏠
-3. How can we share the latest version of your project? 🤨
+* Need to access and sync with the latest version 🤨

 ---